Is there a Difference between Alcoholism Rehab and Drugs Rehab?

 Discover how Hawaii Island Recovery treats drug addiction and alcoholism.
 Learn about therapies for alcoholics and drug addicts and how these therapies can help you achieve and maintain your sobriety.

 Drug addiction and alcoholism are serious health conditions that require individualized treatment approach to ensure optimum recovery.
-Drug addiction refers to the compulsive use of an addictive drug marked by the patient’s tolerance to the drugs and withdrawal reactions when not using it; alcoholism simply means an addiction to alcohol.
+Drug addiction refers to the compulsive use of an addictive drug marked by the patient’s tolerance to the drugs and withdrawal reactions when not using it; alcoholism simply means addiction to alcohol.

 How HIR treats drug addiction and alcoholism differently